eth-educators/eth-docker/README.md

 Unofficial and experimental docker build instructions for eth2 clients

 **Short-lived spadina branch**<br />
-With defaults to run Prysm (and maybe Lighthouse) nodes on spadina.
+With defaults to run Prysm nodes on spadina.
+Lighthouse has a bug on spadina as of 9/26, check in with their github to see status.

 This project builds clients from source.
 A similar workflow for binary images is a TODO, as long as it does not duplicate work by client teams.

 Currently included clients:
-- Lighthouse, with local geth
-- Prysm, with local geth
+- Lighthouse
+- Prysm

+Currently included optional components:
+- geth, local eth1 node.
+Use this or a 3rd-party provider of eth1 chain data to "feed" your eth2 beacon node, so you can "propose" blocks.
+- Grafana dashboard

 # USAGE